pwgbots/linny-r/README.md

 * `solver` will contain the files that are exchanged with the Mixed Integer Linear Programming (MILP) solver (the names of the files that will appear in this directory may vary, depending on the MILP-solver you use)

+By default, the `user` directory is created in your `WORKING_DIRECTORY`.
+You can overrule this by specifying the path to another directory when you start the server.
+Note that doing this will create a new, empty workspace (the directories listed above) in the specified path.
+It will **not** affect or duplicate information from existing workspaces.

 #### Command line options